theAbuzar26/NoteSpreader/README.md

 ## Technologies Used

-NoteShare is built using a combination of cutting-edge technologies:
+NoteSharing is built using a combination of cutting-edge technologies:

 - Frontend: HTML, CSS, JavaScript, **React.js**
 - Backend: **Node.js**, **Express.js**